 Discussion

-Here, I compare five modeling strategies for detecting subject level associations in single-cell RNA sequencing data gathered over 27 subjects from a Lupus Nephritis study.
-I compare estimates of a fixed effect slope parameter generated by five modeling techniques: linear modeling (LM), linear modeling with subjects modeled as fixed effects (LM-FE), linear mixed effects models with subjects modeled as random intercepts (LMM-RI) and random slopes (LMM-RS), and generalized estimating equations (GEE).
+Here, I compared five modeling strategies for detecting subject level associations in single-cell RNA sequencing data gathered over 27 subjects from a Lupus Nephritis study: linear modeling (LM), linear modeling with subjects modeled as fixed effects (LM-FE), linear mixed effects models with subjects modeled as random intercepts (LMM-RI) and random slopes (LMM-RS), and generalized estimating equations (GEE).
 Interpretations of subject specific parameters are contextually authentic provided that they are used in inference conditional to their subject of origin.
 Conversely, interpretations of population average parameters are accurate when they are used for inference on a population’s hypothetical representation of centrality.
-Under conditions of linearity and error normality, it can be shown that subject specific parameters are marginal representations of population average parameters.
+Under conditions of linearity and normality of the errors, it can be shown that subject specific parameters are marginal representations of population average parameters.
 This distinction explains the parameter estimate disparities as estimated between the LM/GEE methods compared to the LM-FE/LMM-RI methods.